avalonbits/gvm/README.md

 GVM is a software computer that I created as a way to learn assembly.
 It emulates a made up 32bit RISC(-ish) CPU with 32 registers and a small instruction set (ISA).
 The ISA was inspired by different CPUs (Armv7, MIPS, RISC-V) but was created with ease of use and understanding as the main objective.

+The CPU only supports direct memory access i.e there is no MMU or memory protection so any program can access any part of the memory at any time.
+This is equivalente to "real mode" memory in x86 or how old 8-bit computers organized their memory access, but now you have 16.5MB of memory available and a 32 bit address space.

 In order to make the virtual machine useful, I emulated a video controller, video display and have started writing a basic kernel that is currently capable of displaying a text and bitmapped interface.
 I have also created an assembler called GSM that will output raw binaries for GVM.

 This sofware is pre-alpha quality and there are many things missing that I want to support to make it a useful computer for learning and teaching assembly.
 Check the [list of issues](https://github.com/avalonbits/gvm/issues) if you want to help out.